hbr/Lambda-Calculus/lambda2/arithmetic.md

 If we have a predicate `p: Natural -> Boolean` and know that there exists a number which satifies the predicate, then we can find the least number by an unbounded search.
-In traditional programming languages we would use a while-loop which has continuation condition `not (p i)` and which increments in the body of the loop the number by one.
+In traditional programming languages we would use a while-loop which has the continuation condition `not (p i)` and which increments in the body of the loop the number by one until the continuation condition is violated.

 In lambda calculus we don't have while loops.
 Therefore we have to find a way to